| |

 in some Chinese industries.
 See "Making foreign investment work for

+China."
 But most foreign companies see India only as a source of low-cost skilled

 labor, particularly in IT, not as a major market for products and services.